nathancarter/awb2025/README.md

     - One example: [Open LLM Leaderboard on HuggingFace Spaces](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/)
     - One collection: [Clémentine Fourrier's collection of leaderboards](https://huggingface.co/collections/clefourrier/leaderboards-and-benchmarks-64f99d2e11e92ca5568a7cce) (a HuggingFace staff member)
  - Exercise: How can we use [the hexgrad/Kokoro-82M text-to-speech model](https://huggingface.co/hexgrad/Kokoro-82M) from Python?
+    - One example solution to the exercise is [here on Google Colab](https://colab.research.google.com/drive/1YEJ_eEUHcNFjWTLqDjyzqo_lejvUQ-MU?usp=sharing).